InHouse-Banana/DataScientistChallenge/README.md

 	- [v0\_Baseline\_FeatureExploration/01\_Model.ipynb](v0_Baseline_FeatureExploration/01_Model.ipynb): First pass of the XGBoost model training.
 I split the data in train/test using a 80/20 split, stratified according to if the customer defaults or not and tuned using GridSearchCV.
 The training results show that, as expected, the categories  with few elements, e.g. `education = others` and `marriage = others`, impact the model negatively and as well have low predicting power according to SHAP values, hence in the next revision they are discarded.
 	- [01\_Model.ipynb](v0_Baseline_FeatureExploration/01_Model.ipynb): Second iteration of the XGBoost model training.
 Following the same procedure that in the first pass the training results show that, in general there's an increase in AUC by a couple percentages for most categories or lowering the spread in its value.
 Therefore, confirming that the categories with few elements, e.g. `education = others` and `marriage = others`, impacted the model negatively.
 Moreover, the category education = unknown might be also considered to be discarded, but this is left for a further iteration of the model.

-- [ ] Implementation in Python of a simple data model that can be trained and predict whether a user will default or not, let us know if you prefer something other than Python
+- [ x ] Implementation in Python of a simple data model that can be trained and predict whether a user will default or not, let us know if you prefer something other than Python

-The instructions on how to run them can be found in the [Deliverables](#deliverables) section.
+	There are two python scripts for which the instructions are on how to run them can be found in the [Deliverables](#deliverables) section which mainly involve activating the respective virtual environment.

+	1. `model_training.py` that trains a model based in the findings of `00_ExploratoryAnalysis_ETL.ipynb` and `01_Model.ipynb`
+	2. `model_inference.py` that takes a file with exactly the same features as `data.csv` and makes predictions, giving the output metrics.
+	3. It's worth noting that `model_inference.py` could be adapted to receive command line arguments though this was not done in this case.

 ## Optional